Great auk: Preserved specimens

 Today, 78 skins of the great auk remain, mostly in museum collections, along with approximately 75 eggs and 24 complete skeletons.
 All but four of the surviving skins are in summer plumage, and only two of these are immature.
 No hatchling specimens exist.
 Each egg and skin has been assigned a number by specialists.
-Although thousands of isolated bones were collected from nineteenth century Funk Island to Neolithic middens, only a few complete skeletons exist.
+Although thousands of isolated bones were collected from 19th-century Funk Island, only a few complete skeletons exist.
 Natural mummies also are known from Funk Island, and the eyes and internal organs of the last two birds from 1844 are stored in the Zoological Museum, Copenhagen.
 The whereabouts of the skins from the last two individuals has been unknown for over 180 years, but that mystery has been fully resolved using DNA extracted from the organs of the last individuals and the skins of the candidate specimens suggested by Errol Fuller (those in Übersee-Museum Bremen, Royal Belgian Institute of Natural Sciences, Zoological Museum of Kiel University, Los Angeles County Museum of Natural History, and Landesmuseum Natur und Mensch Oldenburg) and the specimen in Cincinnati Museum of Natural History and Science.
 In 2017, a positive match was found between the organs from the male individual and the skin now in the Royal Belgian Institute of Natural Sciences in Brussels; no match was found between the female organs and a specimen from Fuller's list at the time, but authors speculated that the skin in Cincinnati Museum of Natural History and Science may be a potential candidate due to a common history with the Los Angeles specimen.
 In 2025, a positive match was found between the female organs and the skin in the Cincinnati Museum of Natural History and Science, confirming that the specimen was indeed that of the last female.